 Fall Fishing

-It’s All About Water Temperature!
+Fishing is All About Water Temperature!

-What the angler does need to watch VERY carefully is water temperature!
-In order to successfully pick lures, locations and techniques, you really need to understand a fishes’ habits and movements.
 These very changes are all triggered by water temperature.
 As the days get shorter, the nights get longer and colder.
-The sun isn’t as powerful as it was say in late July.
-So the water temperature slowly starts its decline.
-By water temperature, we are referring to the upper layer of a lake.
+The sun isn’t as powerful as it was in late July.
+The water temperature slowly starts to decline.
+By water temps, we refer to the upper layer of a lake.
+Therefore, when the water drops below 21 degrees Celsius, your fall fishing season is about to start.

 4 Degrees Celsius

-So here comes the interesting thing: deep lakes will always have cold water in their deeper sections.
-4 degrees celsius to be exact and that holds true almost ALL YEAR round.
-In the winter when a lake is covered by ice, the upper layer is also 4 degrees.
+In the winter months, when a lake is covered by ice, the upper layer is also 4 degrees.
 As the ice melts in the spring, the sun warms up the upper layer, peaking sometime in August or September.
-The entire process then starts to reverse itself until the lake’s surface freezes up again in the winter.
+This process then reverses until the lake’s surface freezes again in the winter.

 Water Layers Don’t Mix!